apache/dubbo-spring-boot-project/README.md

         name: dubbo-auto-configure-consumer-sample
     ```

-If `DubboProviderDemo` works well, please mark sure `DubboProviderDemo` is started.
+If `DubboProviderDemo` doesn't work well, please make sure `DubboProviderDemo` is started.

 More details, please refer to [Samples](dubbo-spring-boot-samples).